aiorun/notes-app/README.md

 # Getting Started with Notes App

 A simple notes app built on React (CRA), TypeScript and TailWindCSS.
-This could be starter app to build a solid notes app with a modern tech stack.
+This could be your starter app to build a solid notes app with a modern tech stack.

 ## Available Scripts